Japanese encephalitis virus (JEV) resources

 To protect yourself and your staff, mosquito control measures need to be implemented in piggeries:

-For further information on the JE vaccination program, including eligibility; please contact your state or territory’s Department of Health.
+For further information on the JEV vaccination program, including eligibility; please contact your state or territory’s Department of Health.

 The best way to prevent JEV infection in your herd is to reduce the number of mosquitos.
-Mosquitos breed very quickly in the current conditions.
-As far as possible, undertake the following actions:
+Mosquitos breed very quickly in the right conditions.
+As far as possible, undertake the below actions.

 If your herd becomes infected, the impact on pig production is manageable and is likely to be short-term if appropriate vector control takes place.